Guerra del Golfo (2017)

 The eponymous Guerra del Golfo tournament consists of three matches in total, with two "qualifying matches", multi-man steel cage matches where the last person left in the cage is "punished" by advancing to the main event of the night.
-The two losers were then be forced to wrestle inside the steel cage under Lucha de Apuestas, or "bet match", rules.
+The two losers were then forced to wrestle inside the steel cage under Lucha de Apuestas, or "bet match", rules.
 For the 2017 "Guerra del Golfo" Freelance lost the main event match to Máscara Año 2000 Jr. and Veneno despite not originally being part of the match.
 On the undercard Herodes Jr. successfully defended the IWRG Junior de Juniors Championship against El Hijo de Pirata Morgan.
 The show featured three additional matches.